15707 NW McNamee Road

 Exchanges are accepted on production frames, components, and small parts only.
 Items requiring refinishing or other cosmetic repair may be subject to additional charges.

 All custom frames and component orders, including but not limited to bespoke and semi-custom frames, forks, stems, handlebars, adapters, and small parts are covered under our warranty with repair or replacement at the sole discretion of Ti Cycles Fabrication.
 Excluding issues covered under our warranty policy, Ti Cycles does not accept returns or issue refunds on custom or semi-custom orders.
 Please order carefully and accordingly.

 All information subject to change without notice.

 All of the information, content and services within our web site, is protected by copyright and other intellectual property laws.
 The content is owned by Ti Cycles Fabrication and/or Portland Titanium LLC.
 While you may interact with or download a single copy of any portion of our web site for your personal, non-commercial entertainment, information or use, you may not reproduce, sell, publish, distribute, modify, display, repost or otherwise use any portion of it in any other way or for any other purpose without our written consent.

-All site content is Copyright © 1990-present Ti Cycles Fabrication and/or Portland Titanium LLC.
+All site content is Copyright © 1990-present Ti Cycles Fabrication and/or © 2011-present Portland Titanium LLC.
 Site content may not be used on any other web site or in any networked computer environment without our express permission for each individual instance of re-use.
-Ti Cycles Fabrication and/or REN Cycles and/or Portland Titanium LLC and its logo, service marks, trademarks, and/or trade dress are owned exclusively by Ti Cycles Fabrication and/or REN Cycles and/or Portland Titanium LLC.
+Ti Cycles Fabrication and/or REN Cycles and/or Portland Titanium LLC and the respective logos, service marks, trademarks, and/or trade dress are owned exclusively by Ti Cycles Fabrication and/or REN Cycles and/or Portland Titanium LLC.
 All other trademarks, product names and company names cited herein are the property of their respective owners and used with permission.
 All rights not expressly granted herein are reserved.

 You acknowledge that our web site includes certain trademarks and service marks owned by Ti Cycles Fabrication and/or REN Cycles and/or Portland Titanium LLC, and certain logotypes, as well as trademarks owned by other information providers.
 You agree not to copy, use or otherwise infringe upon these trademarks or service marks.